Simon Holmes à Court: The Big Teal

-In 2022, Holmes à Court released 'The Big Teal' as part of Monash University Publishing's 'In The National Interest' series.
+In 2022, Holmes à Court released The Big Teal as part of Monash University Publishing's 'In The National Interest' series.

 Defamation suit against The Daily Telegraph and the Daily Mail

-On the 17 May, 4 days before the 2022 election, Holmes à Court used the phrase "Angel of Death" to refer to John Howard.
+On the 17 May, four days before the 2022 election, Holmes à Court used the phrase "Angel of Death" to refer to John Howard.
 This was in reference to a quote by a Liberal insider from The Saturday Paper who said "I look at John Howard as the angel of death.

-He was accused by various members of the Liberal party of comparing John Howard to Nazi doctor Josef Mengele, although the Executive Council of Australian Jewry said that they accepted that there were many uses for the term and were satisfied that Holmes à Court was not referencing the Nazis.
+He was accused by various members of the Liberal party of comparing Howard to Nazi doctor Josef Mengele, although the Executive Council of Australian Jewry said that they accepted that there were many uses for the term and were satisfied that Holmes à Court was not referencing the Nazis.

 On 18 May, Holmes à Court launched a defamation action against The Daily Telegraph and the Daily Mail news outlets and is also considering suing Liberal MP Dave Sharma, who accused Holmes à Court of a Holocaust slur.